No rest for the weary! We’re right back at you, this time with the Huel Ready to Drink review.

-The main source of carbohydrates are tapioca starch, gluten free oat powder and brown rice powder.
+The main source of carbohydrates are tapioca starch, gluten-free oat powder and brown rice powder.
 All three are complex carbohydrates that are harder for the body to digest, thus they have lower impact in blood glucose levels.
 In fact, the overall GI of Huel Ready to Drink is only 25, which is really low.

 All three ingredients have been finely powdered in order to become soluble.
 Of these, brown rice flour and tapioca starch are new ingredients for Huel.
 To be more precise, brown rice is used for both, the bars and the powder, but as a protein source and sugar source.

 Tapioca starch comes from the South American vegetable cassava and it is similar to corn starch.
-It acts as thickener as well as carbohydrate source.
+It acts as thickener as well as a carbohydrate source.

 Note: Huel 2.0 has coconut sugar to help with the sweetness.
 However, the total sugar per drink is still 5g.